AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/create-visuals-from-sql.md

 In the dropdown, select **Chart** as the **Type** and then a dashboard to save the report to.

 ## Congratulations!
-You’ve finished.
+You've finished.

 Want to take it a step further?
-Check out the [query optimization best practices](../../best-practices/optimizing-your-sql-queries.md).
+Check out the [query optimization best practices](../best-practices/optimizing-your-sql-queries.md).